Gwash3189/matchanator/README.md

 #### Partial Matches

 In the above example, we use strings to match against a provided name.
-Anything that **is not a object** requires an exact match.
-Objects however are partially matched.
+Anything that **is not an object** requires an exact match.
+Objects, however, are partially matched.

 ```
 import match from 'matchanator'